Free SEO Analysis

 With GTM, you can clearly see the scrolling process on your website and establish a pattern.
 Each break they make while going through your website will be visible, and you’ll be able to determine which parts of your websites are the most popular on your infinite scroll page, which is most commonly a landing page.

-Similar to Scroll Tracking, Visibility Listener helps you see not only how your visitors are behaving on your website, but on other pages.
+Similar to Scroll Tracking, Visibility Listener helps you see not only how your visitors are behaving on your website, but on other pages as well.
 For example, you’ll be able to see the timeline of events one of your customers went through to make a purchase.

 Furthermore, you’ll also be able to spot possible glitches or mistakes as they occur.
-So, if there’s a problem, GTM will notify you about it and you’ll be able to correct it promptly.
+If there’s a problem, GTM will notify you about it and you’ll be able to correct it promptly.

-Videos are an essential part of any website=.
-The diversity of content is quite relevant for website owners; if you want to keep your visitors on engaged as long as possible, you need to entertain them and inform them at the same time.
+Videos are an essential part of any website.
+If you want to keep your visitors engaged as long as possible, you need to entertain them and inform them at the same time.

-Videos are on the rise constantly – this type of content is going towards becoming the most popular, which is why you should implement it to your website.
-However, you also need to be able to keep track of how visitors respond to it.
+Videos are on the rise – which is why you should implement them on your website.
+However, you also need to be able to keep track of how visitors respond to them.

-With YouTube Trigger, you’ll be able to see for how long a visitor watched your video, and at what point they paused it or stopped it.
-With this information, you’ll know which improvements are in order for you to create videos your audience will find entertaining.
+With YouTube Trigger, you’ll be able to see how long a visitor watched your video and at what point they paused or stopped it.
+With this information, you’ll know which improvements are needed for you to create videos your audience will find entertaining.

-As we mentioned above, both GTM and GA are necessary tools in a business website owner’s arsenal; by using both of them, you’ll be able to keep track of the behavior of your audience, and thus understand what they need and want.
+Both GTM and GA are necessary tools in a business website owner’s arsenal.
+By using both of them, you’ll be able to keep track of the behavior of your audience and understand what they need and want.
 Therefore, you should know a thing or two about Google Analytics updates as well.

-Furthermore, if you have any questions regarding your transactions, sales, or advertising, you should check out Salesforce Integration.
-This is a tool that provides data that’s gathered from different sources, that you can and should take advantage of.
+If you have any questions regarding your transactions, sales, or advertising, you should check out Salesforce Integration.
+It provides data that’s gathered from different sources that you can and should take advantage of.

-We talked about how simple it is to use tags in GTM.
-However, communicating with tracker objects is complicated — unless you turn to Custom Tasks.
-This is just another example of how GA and GTA function best when united.
+While using tags in GTM is simple, communicating with tracker objects is complicated — unless you turn to Custom Tasks.
+This is just another example of how GA and GTM function best when united.

 For precise tracking of the behavior of your visitors with the purpose of getting to know your target audience and learning about their response to your website content, you should turn to GTM.
-Naturally, it will take a short amount of time for you to learn about all its features, but each of them is quite useful, as we showed above.
+Naturally, it will take a little time for you to learn about all its features, but each is quite useful.

-Therefore, you should treat GA as if it were your headquarters, and your GTM as if it were your field team — both of them are quite necessary to your business to run smoothly.
+Treat GA as if it were your headquarters and your GTM as if it were your field team — both of them are quite necessary for your business and its website to run smoothly.